 - Not as warm as a merino wool yarn

 How much yarn do I need to arm knit a blanket?

-The amount of yarn you need to arm knit a blanket is between 2.2lbs (1kg) for a Baby Blanket up to 15lbs (7kgs) for a Extra Large Blanket.
+The amount of soft yarn you need to arm knit a blanket is between 2.2lbs (1kg) for a Baby Blanket up to 15lbs (7kgs) for a Extra Large Blanket.
 Here’s the amount for 5 different sized arm knit blankets below.